taneishi/DeepLearningTutorials/README.md

 ## Note

 In the early days of deep learning, **Theano** played a major role in both practical and educational aspects.
-Although Theano is no longer under development, and the deep learning tutorials based on it have probably outlived their usefulness, I have made them available in the github repository for historical purposes.
+Although Theano is no longer in development, and this deep learning tutorials based on it may not be very practical, but keeps it as a reference for early deep learning implementations.
+The only change here is that the equations have been changed from images to javascript renderings.

 [Deep Learning Tutorials](https://taneishi.github.io/DeepLearningTutorials/html/)

-The only change here is that the formulas have been changed from images to javascript drawings.
-Theano's sample scripts included in the tutorial are a bit out of date, but can be easily reproduced using containers.

-Theano itself also has some useful parts for creating new frameworks, such as declarative iteration without explicit loops, generating source code for nvcc and gcc to accelerate with GPUs and other accelerators, and so on.
+Theano itself also has some useful parts for creating new frameworks, such as declarative iteration without explicit loops, generating source code for `nvcc` and `gcc` to accelerate with GPUs and other accelerators..

 ## Original Description